Diarselimi/diarselimi.github.io-old/posts/how-does-the-mutex-work-in-GO.md

     }
 ]
 ```
-As beautiful as this looks we have to move on, next you  will see the project structure [in github](https://github.com/Diarselimi/giftem).
+As beautiful as this looks I have to move on.

+Next you will see the project structure [in github](https://github.com/Diarselimi/giftem).
 The main.go file has the following content
 ```go
 ///...